alexUXUI/personal-blog/src/pages/blog/transducers.md

   - reduce
   - javascript
 ---
 In software development, a transducer is a performant functional programming technique for data transformation.

-**What does it do?**

 A transducer iterates over a collection of data and returns a new result.
 Often times, in javascript, we accomplish this with `.map`, `.filter`, and `.reduce`.

 ```